rayalan/binary-adages/content/pages/profile.md

 [TOC]

 > __Critical thinking__.
-Alan is exceptionally talented at thinking about all aspects of a problem and having a good understanding of situation that is relayed to him.
+Alan is exceptionally talented at thinking about all aspects of a problem and having a good understanding of situations relayed to him.
 It seems to be easy for him to even grasp the complexity of subjects he is not familiar with at a glance.
 >
 > __Runs toward gunfire__.
 Wherever there's a hard problem — young developers needing growth, hiring to be done, tools to be created, outages, new product features being contemplated, Alan is throwing himself into the fray, helpfully, expending seeming inexhaustible energy helping to resolve the problem.
 >